-care homes are an important part of creating a relaxing and friendly environment at both locations.
+care home is an important part of creating a relaxing and friendly environment.

 The Benefits of Garden Space at Care Homes

 Regardless of our age, spending time outside is beneficial to our health, general well being and helps to regulate our circadian rhythms.
 This is our bodies’ natural ebb and flow of energy throughout the day which enables us to sleep at night and be alert in the day.
 We need exposure to sunlight to create vitamin D. Helping us to absorb calcium for stronger bones and strengthening our immune systems.